yannickjemmely/Mida/README.md

 ```

 ### Paper trading
-Mida comes with an out of the box engine simulating exchanges and spot trading accounts,
+Mida comes with an out of the box simulator of exchanges and spot trading accounts,
 for paper trading and backtesting read [Paper Trading with Mida](https://www.mida.org/posts/paper-trading-with-mida/).

 ### Trading systems